salamiz/GradeCalculator-repo/README.md

 # GradeCalculator-repo
 A Program to Calculate the grades of a user, using the course outline as a point of reference.
+Inputs for the program will be the marks for each assessment, ordered by type.
+The assessments include the Pre-Class Activities, In Class Exercises, and Assignments.
+Once the user finishes their entry, the output will be the user’s grade as a percentage and the user’s percentage for each type of assessment.